kgunadhi/DiscountDiscover/README.md

 * Users can submit deals for approval to be added
 * Business profile that can add deals
 * User can search stores
+* Stores that don't have deals show at the bottom of the list

 ### 2. Screen Archetypes